What to Expect at a Veterinary Appointment

 We proudly serve pet owners in Palmyra and Central Pennsylvania.
 We are dedicated to providing state-of-the-art veterinary service to you and your pet with care and compassion.

-We are passionate about preventative care, client education, and providing comprehensive emergency and rehabilitative care to Palmyra pets.
+We are passionate about preventative care, client education, and providing comprehensive emergency care to Palmyra pets.